SEMINAR PAPER

 A CLOSER COOPERATION

-This seminar paper is prepared for the Swiss THP, Swiss Tropical and Public Health Institute.
-It is one of the outcomes of the Transhumanismus Kolloquium, Spring 2023, University of Basel, by Prof. Dr. Reinhold Bernhardt, Prof. Dr. Jakob Zinsstag, Dr. Andrea Kaiser-Grolimund.
+This seminar paper was prepared for the Swiss Tropical and Public Health Institute (Swiss TPH).
+It is one of the outcomes of the Transhumanismus Kolloquium, in German, Spring 2023, at the University of Basel, under the guidance of Prof. Dr. Reinhold Bernhardt, Prof. Dr. Jakob Zinsstag, and Dr. Andrea Kaiser-Grolimund.

 University of Basel, Urban Studies, MA Critical Urbanisms